mtgjson/mtgjson-website/docs/data-models/legalities/index.md

 > ### premodern
 >
-> If the card is legal in the [Pre-Modern](https://premodernmagic.com/) play format.
+> Legality of the card in the [Pre-Modern](https://premodernmagic.com/) play format.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.2.0`